pschool-in/curriculum/content/grammar/new-topics/alliteration.md

 ```
 *My mother makes marvelous melon* cakes.
 *Four friends finshed* their homework.
-*Betty bough butter* from the market.
+*Betty bought butter* from the market.
-The *cat climbed carefully* but still fell downn.
+The *cat climbed carefully* but still fell down.
 *Sakshi stopped staring* when someone called her name.
 ```

 Select the alliteration in the sentences. (title)
 ```
-*Dani's dogs drank* from the pot.
+*Dani's dog drank* from the pot.
-Vidhi saw a *jellyfish jiggle*.
+Vidhi saw a *jellyfish jiggle.*
 The *audience applauded* at the end of the play.
-We love *Abhay's aunt's apples*.
+We love *Abhay's aunt's apples.*
 *Falguni's friends fed* the street dogs.
 ```